Polycystic Ovary Syndrome

 - About half of women with PCOS experience gradual weight gain and obesity.
 In some women with PCOS, obesity develops around the time of puberty.

 - PCOS is strongly linked to insulin resistance (a precursor to type 2 diabetes and heart disease).
 For women with PCOS who are obese, the treatment plan should incorporate a diet and exercise program.
-About 80 percent of women with PCOS who are obese have insulin resistance, and about 10 percent have type 2 diabetes.
-However, not all women who have PCOS are insulin-resistant or diabetic
+By age 40, about 35 percent of women with PCOS who are obese have impaired glucose tolerance (pre diabetes), and about 10 percent have type 2 diabetes.
+However, not all women who have PCOS are insulin-resistant or diabetic.

 - Women with PCOS are at increased risk for developing type 2 diabetes and obesity, and as a result have an increased risk of cardiovascular disease.